-The stories of sexual predators such as Jian Ghomeshi and Bill Cosby are frightening.
+The stories of sexual predators such as Jian Ghomeshi, Bill Cosby, and Jeffery Epstein are frightening.
 There are more men than Cosby who drop drugs into women’s drinks.
 Then there are football teams who think it good sport to gang rape their fellow students.
-And, of course, the 2016 US election was fraught with deplorable name-calling of women.
+And, of course, the 2016 and 2020 US elections were fraught with deplorable name-calling of women.

 Under My Nose: Under Your Nose

 When I presented in a small community I met a woman who could not afford to spend $8 to purchase my mini-book, Frantic Free.
 She had recently left an abusive relationship, moved her children to a safe place and was trying to rebuild her life.

 Don’t Act Like a Girl!

 Also during that weekend, I was told the story of the aftermath of a youth hockey match.
 A team comprising of girls won against a team of mostly boys (one girl is on the boys’ team).
 The coach of the losing team had forewarned the youngsters that if the girls’ team won, the boys would be required to wear tutus to the next game.
 Parents and coaches, who protested this blatant sexism, were told they should lighten up.